OpenEvalProject/evals/manuscripts/elife-47301/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/47301/elife-47301-fig2-v1.jpg)

-**Figure 2.:** Chen et al. (2018a) and reported as evidence for a long stretch of recombination.Panel (A) shows the base calls for positions on scaffold 70 for six nuclei (four nuclei of mating type M-1 and two of M-2, as indicated in the top row).
+**Figure 2.:** Panel (A) shows the base calls for positions on scaffold 70 for six nuclei (four nuclei of mating type M-1 and two of M-2, as indicated in the top row).
 Each base call was assigned to a mating type class (green or yellow) in Chen et al. (2018a) based on an unspecified criterion.
 Variation between nuclei of the same mating type (e.g. variation among nuclei 2, 21, 22, and 24) is interpreted as recombination.
 We used their Illumina reads to show the ratio of reads supporting alternative nucleotides for each position.
 For example, in strain 4, mating-type 1, nucleus 2, position 100454, in Chen et al. the base was called as a G with a mating type ‘green’, and 51 of 52 reads matched G. However, for nucleus 21, only 85 of 151 reads supported an A at that position, while the other 66 supported a G. Panel (B) shows the alignment of the region shown in (A) with its best BLAST hit region on scaffold 3570.
 Heterozygous sites in the mapped reads of the dikaryon are indicated in bold, with the two alternate and reference bases shown slightly above/below.
 Gray boxes surround those sites included in (A).
 Note that both regions are heterozygous at the same aligned sites, and with the same alternate base for each heterozygous site.
 Graphic of (A) modified from Figure 3 of Chen et al. (2018a), with the addition of nuclei 21 and 24.

-## Confidence in low coverage sites to infer recombination
+### Confidence in low coverage sites to infer recombination

 The data presented in Chen et al. (2018a) was filtered with a minimum of two reads.
 This is a very low threshold, and insufficient even for a consensus in the event of disagreeing reads.
 To look at the effect of low coverage on the signal of recombination, we compared the distribution of read depths between random and recombined sites.
 We first needed to identify recombined sites, as the method was lacking from the original manuscript, so we applied a parsimony criterion as detailed in Figure 1—figure supplement 1.
 While imperfect, this method certainly underestimates recombination, as it cannot identify recombined sites when equal numbers of nuclei within a mating type have alternate genotypes.
 Our method identified 733 positions, sufficient for analysis.
 Looking at the distribution of read depths, overall SL1 nuclei had ~95% fewer high coverage sites (average of 97 sites > 10 read depth for nuclei from SL1 versus 2290 for A4 and 2441 for A5) compared to A4 and A5 (Figure 3).
 We note here, as described in Table 1 of Chen et al. (2018a), that SL1 nuclei cover much less of the genome (14%) compared to A4 and A5 (53% and 42%, respectively).
 Another fact visible from Figure 3 is that, for A4 and A5, recombined sites are overrepresented by sites with low depth compared to sub-sampled non-recombined sites (Wilcoxon ranked sum test A4; p=3.2×10−09, A5 p=2.9×10−6).
 We note that for nuclei from isolate SL1, fewer overall recombined sites can be identified since the decreased breadth of coverage reduces overlap between nuclei, making it difficult to say whether this pattern of excess low-coverage sites is also present (p=0.11).